Skip to content

 <script type="module">

-// listen to the 'np:login' event
+// Listen to the 'np:login' event

 const el = document.querySelector("np-login");

-el.addEventListner("np:login", async (e) => {
+el.addEventListener("np:login", async (e) => {

-// a session has been created ๐ŸŽ‰
+// A session has been created ๐ŸŽ‰

 const { expires_at, token } = await e.target.getSession();